" In some men and women, dihydrotestosterone (DHT) causes hair follicles to shrink gradually."

 Our body creates dihydrotestosterone with the help of 5α-reductase, the enzyme found in the reproductive organs (testes, ovaries), prostate, skin, hair follicles and other internal organs.

-5α-reductase plays an important role in steroid metabolism in the body, it converts testosterone to dihydrotestosterone.
-In general, about 10% testosterone in the body gets converted into DHT.
+5α-reductase plays an important role in the steroid metabolism in our body.
+This enzyme converts testosterone to dihydrotestosterone.
+In general, about 10% of testosterone in our body gets converted into DHT.
 Dihydrotestosterone is the hormone behind the male characteristics such as body and facial hair, deep voice and muscles.

 Do Women Have Dihydrotestosterone in Their Body?

 Although women have much lower testosterone levels than men, women produce testosterone in their body too.
-Due to the presence of 5α-reductase, some of the testosterone gets converted into dihydrotestosterone.
-High dihydrotestosterone levels in women have been associated with the excess facial and body hair, irregular menstrual periods and persistent acne.
+Due to the presence of 5α-reductase, some of this testosterone also gets converted into dihydrotestosterone.
+High levels of dihydrotestosterone in women's body have been associated with the excess facial and body hair, irregular menstrual periods and persistent acne.

 How Dihydrotestosterone Affects Hair on The Scalp?

-For some people, the presence of dihydrotestosterone in the hair follicles doesn't affect the hair life cycle, however, for some others, it triggers the thinning of the hair.
-In certain cases, DHT causes baldness in both men and women.
+In majority of people, dihydrotestosterone doesn't affect the hair life cycle, however, in some people, it triggers the thinning of the hair.
+It is not yet fully understood why dihydrotestosterone triggers hair loss in some people but not all.
+In certain cases, DHT even causes baldness in both men and women.

-There have been countless studies on hair loss, however, it is yet to be fully understood why dihydrotestosterone causes hair loss in some individuals.
+There have been countless studies on how and why dihydrotestosterone causes hair follicles to shrink.
+The precise answer is still yet to be found.
 Is this kind of an autoimmune disease?

 Dihydrotestosterone Attacks Hair Follicles